princefishthrower/page-text-parser/README.md

 ## Why is the selector only 'jQuery-like'?

-I am using [Cheerio](https://cheerio.js.org/) which is a server-side implementation of JQuery, and their documentation states:
+I am using [Cheerio](https://cheerio.js.org/) which is a Node implementation of JQuery, and their documentation states:

 > Like jQuery, it’s the primary method for selecting elements in the document, but unlike jQuery it’s built on top of the CSSSelect library, which implements most of the Sizzle selectors.